Adobe $150 Million Settlement — Photoshop, Lightroom, and Creative Cloud Subscribers Could Get Free Months or Refunds

 Do I Qualify?

-You may also qualify if you paid an early termination fee when you canceled an Adobe subscription, or if you canceled early and were charged a penalty.
+• You paid an early termination fee when you canceled an Adobe subscription

 Do I Need Proof?

-No proof is expected to be required from most subscribers.
-Adobe has complete records of all its subscribers, their plan types, billing history, and whether they paid cancellation fees.
-Since Adobe agreed to contact eligible customers directly, the company already knows who was on which plan and who was charged.
-You should not need to provide receipts or documentation unless something unusual arises with your specific account.
+No. Adobe has records of all its subscribers, plan types, and billing history.
+Since Adobe agreed to contact eligible customers directly, the company already knows who qualifies.
+You should not need to provide receipts unless something unusual arises with your account.

 What Changes Going Forward?

-These changes are legally binding — if Adobe violates them, the company faces additional penalties.
+These changes are legally binding — if Adobe violates them, it faces additional penalties.

 What Are the Important Dates?